Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Pareto-optimal Algorithms with prediction for -search

 \subsection{Learning-augmented algorithms for $k$-max}

-\subsubsection{Lower Bound}
+\subsubsection{Lower bound}

-We first present a lower bound for any learning-augmented algorithm for the $k$-max problem, which is used as a target trade-off in our algorithm design. \begin{thm} For $k$-max search, any $\gamma$-robust deterministic learning-augmented algorithm must have a consistency
+We first present a lower bound for any learning-augmented algorithm for the $k$-max problem, which is used as a target trade-off in our algorithm design. \begin{thm} For $k$-max search, any $\gamma$-robust deterministic learning-augmented algorithm must have a consistency lower bounded by